-The previous BNF has been complete up to the non-terminals <Leader>, <Follow>, <Alpha>, <Digit>, and <Other>.
+The previous BNF has been complete up to the non-terminals Leader>, <Follow>, <alpha>, cother>.
 For a particular character set, one must define the characters which make up these character classes.

 Each character set which the trading service is to support must define these character classes.
 This annex defines these character classes for the ASCII character set.